What Happens When Someone Refuses to Sign Divorce Papers in Illinois?

 At the final trial, the Court will hear testimony and consider evidence and make a final decision on all contested issues which may include:

-The law firm of Diamond Divorce Law in McHenry Illinois understands that you want to move forward with your life.
+The law firm of Diamond Legal in McHenry, Illinois, understands that you want to move forward with your life.
 We work diligently to preserve your rights and options when representing you.
 You can rely on our legal services to guide you through this challenging time of unease and difficulty.

 Our law firm has been established in this community for over 50 years.
 We have assisted hundreds of clients, successfully helping them through the divorce process, custody battles, and other family law-related issues.

-Contact the Diamond Divorce Law legal team to schedule a complimentary consultation today.
-After hearing your story and gathering more necessary information, we will work with you to determine what your best options are.
+Contact the Diamond Legal team to schedule your consultation today.
+After hearing your story and gathering more necessary information, we will work with you to determine your best options.
 Our law firm looks forward to creating a plan and moving forward with your case so you can move on with your life.